 Director of Sales and Event Management

-Sigler has been with the Agricenter since 2014.
+Skaer has been with the Agricenter since 2014.
 Prior to this she has had several years’ experience directing the sales, marketing and event services sector of the hospitality industry in Florida, Texas, Virgin Islands, Kansas, and Memphis.
-Sigler is Past President of Hospitality Sales and Marketing Association International – Memphis Chapter and is a current member of Metro Memphis Attractions Association.
-She holds a B.S. in Leisure Studies from Kansas State University.
-Email Sue: firstname.lastname@example.org
+Skaer is Past President of Hospitality Sales and Marketing Association International – Memphis Chapter and is a board member of Metro Memphis Attractions Association.
+She holds a B.S. from Kansas State University.
+Email Sue: email@example.com

 Director of Communications